 - To modify the policy of a source, click in the Policy column for the source and choose the policy from the drop-down list.

 Edge source connectivity can be set to End Point or Any Vertex.
-Junction sources can be set to Honor or Override to honor or override, respectively, the connectivity policy of edge sources.
+Junction sources can be set to Honor or Override the connectivity policy of edge sources.

 - In the Group Count box, click the up or down arrow to increase or decrease the number of connectivity groups for the network dataset, or type the group count in the box.